Chart Color Schemes

 Tallebudgera Valley's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Approximately 57% of the total population (~1,101 people) has private health cover, compared to 54.8% in the rest of Queensland.
+Prevalence of common health conditions is very low across all age groups.
+Private health cover rate is very high at approximately 57% of the total population, which is about 1,090 people.
 The most common medical conditions are arthritis and asthma, impacting 7.2 and 6.5% of residents respectively.
-74.9% of residents declared themselves completely clear of medical ailments, compared to 73.3% in the rest of Queensland.
-As of 16th June 2021, 16.3% of residents are aged 65 and over (314 people), which is higher than the 14.4% in the rest of Queensland.
+A total of 74.9% of residents declare themselves completely clear of medical ailments, compared to 73.3% across the Rest of Qld.
+The area has 16.3% of residents aged 65 and over, which is 311 people, higher than the 14.4% in the Rest of Qld.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health